 Bail is the temporary release of an accused person while your charges work their way through court toward resolution.
 In Canada, what we call “bail” is technically called judicial interim release.
-If the police believe it is necessary to detain you rather than release you after arrest, they have to bring you to court, to appear before a justice (judge or justice of the peace), within 24 hours or “as soon as possible” if a justice is not available.
+If the police believe it is necessary to detain you rather than release you after the arrest, they have to bring you to court, to appear before a justice (judge or a justice of the peace), within 24 hours or “as soon as possible” if justice is not available.

 Release on consent or show cause?

 When you’re brought in to bail court, your criminal lawyer peel will talk to the prosecutors, find out what they are alleging, and see whether they can agree that you should be released on bail, and on what conditions.
 If you agree to the terms that are suggesting, you may be released on consent before the justice.
 You will still need to appear in court (possibly by video rather than in person), and the justice will read out your conditions, confirm that everybody is agreed, set your next court date, and you and any sureties will need to stick around to sign the papers.
 If we believe you should not be released, or if you can’t come to an agreement about the conditions, there will have to be a show cause bail hearing in Brampton Canada – more commonly known as a bail hearing.